webqit/webqit/README.md

 # The WebQit Project

-*Bank more on the web platform and less on abstractions!*
+"*Bank more on the web platform and less on abstractions!*" - WebQit

 ## What We're Working On